 The fact that HubSpot comes with a mobile app makes it easy for users to keep track and take care of business when on the move.

-Hundreds of integrations with third-party apps available.
+Hundreds of integrations with third-party apps are available.

-Reporting: The reporting features that come with the free plan are quite limited and you’ll have to buy their reporting add-on ($200/month) in order to create custom reports and multiple dashboards.
+The reporting features that come with the free plan are quite limited and you’ll have to buy their reporting add-on ($200/month) in order to create custom reports and multiple dashboards.

 Not a deal-breaker, but you can’t schedule recurring tasks.
 This means if you have daily tasks that you want to add to your Task Queues you will have to manually add each daily task.
 Tasks don't sync to your Google Calendar.